Rowsim/react-messenger/README.md

 # react-messenger
-A Small react project making use of Pusher chatkit/channels api to allow messenging between users and in channels.
+A Small react project making use of Pusher chatkit api to allow messenging between users and in channels.

+It's likely broken now :(

 Quick start: